 Student Leadership Advocates

-SLAs can work with your student group on your next meeting, educational workshop or retreat plans!
-These student facilitators are trained in a variety of topics and activities to specifically build leadership and teamwork among groups.
+SLAs can work with your student group at your next meeting, educational workshop or retreat.
+These student facilitators are trained in a variety of topics and activities to specifically build leadership and teamwork among individuals and groups.

 - Team Building